Jamesrx33/Credit_Risk_Analysis/README.md

 ---
 ## Overview
 This report is designed to determine the Credit Card Risk of individuals based on a dataset provided by LendingClub.
-The data is unbalanced considering the fact that most applicants are considered low-risk (<1%).
+The data is unbalanced considering the fact that most applicants are considered low-risk (<1% high_risk).
 In order to account for this and provide the best Machine Learning algorithym we have tested over, under and combinatory sampling.
 The results of our analysis are below, followed by a summary and our suggested model to adopt for this problem.

 ---
 ## **<p align="center">Results - RandomOverSampler</p>**